archi-contribs/database-plugin/v2/test/README.md

 In addition, some improvements are planned but it's not guaranteed that they will be part of the version 2.1:

 * General
-  * Improve the inline help and the GitHub wiki that lack a lot of information.
-Specifically, the algorithms should be described.
+  * Improve the inline help and the GitHub wiki that lack a lot of information (specifically, the algorithms should be more detailed)
   * Optimize the SQL requests
   * Improve import performance by gathering all the objects properties and connections bound points in hashmaps in order to reduce the number of SQL requests generated (but this will increase even more the memory consumption)
-  * Add a "do not share" property that will force the "import individual component" to create a copy of the components.
-This way, it will be possible to implement, in the same view, some components that will be shared and other duplicated across models.
-The aim is to allow the creation of templates.
   * Develop a database admin interface with housekeeping (delete a model, delete a specific model's version, list and delete components that are not part of any model, vacuum database, backup database, restore database, creation of indexes for big databases, ...)
   * Allow to replace a component by another one (and moving all the relations to this new component)
   * Allow to change a component's class (verifying the relationships conformity)
   * Now that the sync works, allow the creation of branches rather than a linear version management
   * Add support for new database brands (DB2, Sybase, MongoDB, and more generally ODBC)
-  * Allow to update a model from the database without exporting our own changes
   * Create a window that provide detailed statistics about the model and its content
-  * Add an option to duplicate a model (change model's ID, change all components IDs)
-  * Add an option to merge models

 * ''For the "import individual component":''
-  * Allow to recursively import elements that have got relations with the imported element
+  * Allow to recursively import elements that have got relations with the imported element (with depth limit)
-* for the "component history":
-  * Allow to export individual component to the database
-  * Allow to update a component from the database without exporting our own changes

 ## Changes from the version 2.0.7b:
-* *Import Model*
-  * an import model from database context menu entry has been added when no model is selected
 * *Import components:*
   * Added documentation column to help distinguish components having the same name
   * Added tootip with properties to help distinguish components having the same name